CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/run_cmaq_c6a.2xlarge.md

 `git pull`

-### Verify that the input data
+Verify that the input data

-Input Data for the smallest benchmark
+Input Data for the benchmark

 `ls -lrt /shared/data/12US1_LISTOS/*`

-Input Data for the 12NE3 benchmark

-`ls -lrt /shared/data/2018_12NE3/*`

 ### Run CMAQv5.4 for 12US1 Listos Training 3 Day benchmark Case on 4 pe